top of page

 These translate into up to 60% increase in merchant revenue.

-The costs merchant see are usually a combination fees:
+The costs merchant see are usually a combination of fees:

 • Processing: paid whether the transaction involves credit or not